 This unified structure leaves one question.
 How do you price your services?

 Setting a Flexible Pricing Strategy

 This determination will be greatly affected by how you currently price your marketing services as a whole.

 Unfortunately, it’s not at all how your clients plan or pay for content.
-Some months they’ll need a lot of blog posts, some months they’ll focus more on email or case studies.
-If a client needs their webpages rewritten, they may need to use some of their white paper budget.
+Some months they’ll need a lot of blog posts; some months, they’ll focus more on email or case studies.
+If a client needs their web pages rewritten, they may need to use some of their white paper budgets.
 Forcing your clients into a set schedule of deliverables is not the ideal method for them.

 nDash.co was founded and designed based on the success our former content marketing agency had working with freelancers.
 When the agency, nDash Marketing, switched from an SLA structure to one where clients purchased credits and could “spend” them however they wanted, clients were thrilled.
 They saw how much value there was in not being locked into buying a set amount of content each month.

 You can take advantage of this method without too much change to your existing pricing model.
 The most common methods for pricing agency services are: